 To make it positive, instead of saying, “I will lose 20 pounds,” you would say, “I weigh 150 pounds.”

-To get started, print out my weekly goal setting worksheet, grab a pen and let’s get started.
+To get started, print out my weekly goal setting template, grab a pen and let’s get started.

 Weekly Goal Setting Worksheet